-- Management (including Organization Behavior, Strategy, Entrepreneurship, Business Ethics)
+- Management (including Organizational Behavior, Strategy, Entrepreneurship, Organizational Theory, Business Ethics)

 The Bentley PhD in Business provides an interdisciplinary understanding of business and an in-depth knowledge in a particular chosen field.

-There are three core subject-based courses that ensure every student has a broad based understanding of business from both an economic and a social perspective:
+There are five core subject-based courses that ensure every student has a broad based understanding of business from both an economic and a social perspective:

 - Microeconomic Theory